What Is Email Spoofing?

-Email is one of the most common avenues for cyberattacks and cybercriminals often use it to deliver malicious content.
+Email is one of the most common avenues for cyberattacks, and cybercriminals often use it to deliver malicious content.
 Studies show that approximately 1.2% of all emails sent worldwide are malicious, translating to about 3.4 billion emails daily.
 But why are email attacks so common?
 Email is a widely used form of communication, and email-based attacks are relatively inexpensive and require minimal effort compared to other forms of cyberattacks.

 What You Will Learn In This Article: